Daniel-Azil/Machine_Learning_Algorithms/README.md

 - Implement a training mechanism using Mini-Batch Gradient Descent.
 - Visualize the model's performance pre and post-training.
 - Chart the progression of the loss function throughout iterations.

+## 3-Linear_Regression_Multiple_Outputs.ipynb

+### Linear Regression with Multiple Outputs

+#### Overview
+Demonstrate the creation of complex models in PyTorch for multiple linear regression with multiple outputs.

+#### Contents
+- Import Dependencies:

+- Import essential libraries for the task.
+- Data Preparation:

+- Create a dataset class with two-dimensional features and two targets.
+- Generate a dataset object using the defined class.
+- Model & Setup:

+- Define a custom linear regression module for multiple outputs.
+- Initialize a linear regression model.
+- Instantiate an optimizer with a specified learning rate.
+- Define the Mean Squared Error (MSE) loss function.
+- Training:

+- Use Mini-Batch Gradient Descent for training.
+- Store the total loss for each iteration across epochs.
+- Visualization:

+- Plot the progression of the loss function over iterations.

+## 4-Logistic_Regression_Prediction.ipynb
+### Logistic Regression with PyTorch
+A guide and demonstration on logistic regression using PyTorch.
+Dive into the intricacies of binary classification and how PyTorch simplifies its implementation.

+### Overview
+Logistic regression is a foundational technique in the realm of machine learning, predominantly utilized for binary classification problems.
+In this repository, we explore the basics of logistic regression and its PyTorch implementation, catering to both beginners and seasoned practitioners.

+#### Key Features
+Sigmoid Function: Understand the foundational sigmoid function and its role in logistic regression.
+PyTorch's nn.Sequential: Dive deep into PyTorch's utilities for crafting logistic regression models.
+Custom Modules: Craft bespoke logistic regression implementations for specialized tasks.

+- Basic Sigmoid Function
+A demonstration showcasing the sigmoid function's role in transforming raw scores into probabilities.
+Understand its significance and visualize its impact.

+- Using nn.Sequential
+An illustrative example detailing the construction of logistic regression models using PyTorch's nn.Sequential container.
+Get hands-on experience with code samples and accompanying explanations.

+- Custom Modules
+For those keen on a more tailored approach or seeking greater flexibility, this section delves into creating custom PyTorch modules for logistic regression.
+Uncover advanced techniques and best practices.